jwithington/100-days-of-healthing/rules.md

 ## Rules (Okay, cool.
 How do I do it?)

 1. Work on your health and self care for *at least an hour a day*, starting on January 3, 2017.
-2. To track your progress, [fork this repo][myrepo].
+2. To track your progress, [fork this repo][gh].
 Or consult the FAQ's below.
 3. Make a public commitment to the challenge.
-Use the hashtag #100DaysOfHealthing (preferably on Twitter) to announce your intentions.[^1]
+Use the hashtag #100DaysOfHealthing (preferably on Twitter) to announce your intentions.<sup>[1](#myfootnote1)</sup>
 4. Tweet about your progress every day using the hashtag.
 I will, too, over [@jwithy][jwithy].
 5. I'll push my progress to Github every day.
 Follow it [here][gh].
 You can, too!

 ## Some notes and what-have-yous

 1. **Don't put yourself at risk.** This is important.
-For a coding project, you shouldn't be vague; for health, you might need to be.[^2] That's cool.
+For a coding project, you shouldn't be vague; for health, you might need to be.<sup>[1](#myfootnote2)</sup> That's cool.
 Don't disclose anything that you wouldn't tell your family, your boss, your loved ones, or that dude who was a jerk to you in high school.
 "Completed my hour of self-care!" isn't vague -- it's acknowledging that some things need to stay private.
-See the FAQ's for more.
+See the [FAQ's](FAQ.md) for more.
 2. **What constitutes self-care and health?** Well, that can totally vary from person to person, but here are some ways I think of it:
 	- Going to the doctor for something you've been putting off, or that requires ongoing attention.
 	- Meditating, praying, anything like that!